org-trello/org-trello/README.md

 - if the status of the checklist is DONE, every item will be synced to DONE and the org-mode buffer will be updated accordingly.
 - if the status of the checklist is TODO, every item will be synced to TODO and the org-mode buffer will be updated accordingly.

-If you do not want this, you can disable this by adding this line to your emacs's startup file:
+If you do not want this, you can disable it by adding those lines to your emacs's startup file:

 ```lisp
 (require 'org-trello)